JonathanHelianthicusDoe/trash_ideas/README.md

   Toontown is never very great (going sad is not exactly the end of the world), so allowing players to decide for themselves should be unproblematic.
-- Removing these laff requirements is even more important when you consider implementing changes to the max laff mechanic in general.
-Particularly, laff caps that allow players to limit how high their toon&rsquo;s laff will ever be able to reach, and changes to max laff acquisition (viz. toontasks &amp;
+- Removing these laff requirements is even more important when you consider implementing changes to the max-laff mechanic in general.
+Particularly, laff caps that allow players to limit how high their toon&rsquo;s laff will ever be able to reach, and changes to max-laff acquisition (viz. toontasks &amp;
-  minigames that reward laff), are both the kinds of changes that demand at least the reconsideration of laff requirements.
-In many of these cases, max laff levels are being lowered overall, and so laff requirements must be removed (or at least lowered) in tandem.
+  minigames that award max-laff), are both the kinds of changes that demand at least the reconsideration of laff requirements.
+In many of these cases, max-laff levels are being lowered overall, and so laff requirements must be removed (or at least lowered) in tandem.
 - If changes to requirements for doing bosses (see the next section) are considered, then removing these laff requirements for factory-like facilities